Overview

 Accommodation

 Volunteers will live in the campground designated by ARCHELON for the duration of their participation in the Project.
-The ARCHELON Research Field Station in Rethymno is based in a camping at the nesting beach.
 It takes about 45 minutes to walk from the campground to the centre of the old town of Rethymno.
 There is also a frequent local bus from the campground to the city of Rethymno; the trip takes about 20 minutes.

 Accommodation costs are included in the Participation Fee.
 Volunteers must be prepared to take part in a communal life, and to live and work in both populated and secluded areas, often as members of small teams and usually under harsh conditions.
 Although relevant experience is not necessary, the ability to live and co-operate with people of different cultures and backgrounds is essential.
 Within the campground, there is an area that is used exclusively by the ARCHELON volunteers and contains all the equipment and facilities needed for daily life.